ad-freiburg/elevant/wexea/README.md

     Per default, the system assumes the dump name is `enwiki-latest-pages-articles-multistream.xml`.

 * Within the docker container run `make help` for additional information.

-    To annotate benchmark entities you only need to run `make annotate_benchmark`.
+* To annotate benchmark entities you only need to run `make annotate_benchmark`.
+    This assumes benchmark articles are stored in the expected format in a subdirectory of `<output_directory>/original_articles_benchmark/`.
+    The resulting linked articles can be found in the subdirectories of `<output_directory>/final_articles_benchmark/`.

+To get benchmark articles into WEXEA's expected input format and location use wiki entity linker's `write_articles.py` with the following options:

+        python3 write_articles.py --input_benchmark --output_dir <output_directory>/original_articles_benchmark/new/ --title_in_filename --print_hyperlinks --print_entity_list

 ## Server Visualization